 California is known for its wine regions.
 We have Temecula, Santa Barbara, Paso Robles, Sonoma County—but none compare to Napa Valley.
 When it comes to the best places in California to drink wine, it’s the obvious choice.
 But it’s also the right one.
 The green vineyards offer a fresh and beautiful landscape that makes visitors feel as if they’ve stumbled into a dreamland, even before they’ve started sipping.
 On top of the many wine adventures to be had, tour an authentic Italian castle, eat some outstanding fare or take to the skies in a hot air balloon for unbeatable views.

 Many think the southern part of California is all about its beaches.
 But there are other settings to explore, and those that enjoy fresh mountain air will love Big Bear.
 Only a couple of hours from Los Angeles, this quaint area is great whether your group wants a laid-back vacation or an adrenaline-fueled adventure.
 Relax in a wood cabin before skiing in the winter or relaxing on a boat in the summer.
 For something more thrilling, head out for a zip line experience, an off-road Jeep tour or a sunset ride via horseback.

 Taking a Drive: Big Sur

 Pacific Coast Highway is a road known around the world, and with good reason.
 The coastline is beautiful in the north and the south, but it’s the Central Coast that really shines.
-This part of California is less traveled than some others, meaning less crowds and even less residents to take away from the natural beauty.
+This part of California is less traveled than some others, meaning fewer crowds and even fewer residents to take away from the natural beauty.
 As you drive the winding, cliff top roads of Big Sur, the deep blue water sparkles in the sunlight.
 Towering trees come right up to the coast here, merging two beautiful worlds into one for a trip that you will remember purely for the sights.